-There are a lot of companies that make hiking boots these days, many of which have no business doing so.
-They stock their line-up with way too many options and colors and they seem more designed for fashion than function.
+Danner Crater Rim Boots: There are a lot of companies that make hiking boots these days, many of which have no business doing so.
+They stock their line-up with way too many options and colors, and they seem more designed for fashion than function.

-I recently received a pair of the company’s new top-of-the-line Crater Rim hiking boots and to be honest, I was a bit underwhelmed when I first took them out of the box.
-With their simple, classic design these boots don’t look much different than something you would have found on store shelves twenty years ago, although that isn’t necessarily a bad thing.
+I recently received a pair of the company’s new top-of-the-line Crater Rim hiking boots, and to be honest, I was a bit underwhelmed when I first took them out of the box.
+With their simple, classic design, these boots don’t look much different than something you would have found on store shelves twenty years ago, although that isn’t necessarily a bad thing.

-The boots were a bit stiff and they felt somewhat cumbersome on my feet, for lack of a better word.
+The boots were a bit stiff, and they felt somewhat cumbersome on my feet, for lack of a better word.
 As I walked around my apartment testing them out for the first time, I wasn’t sure what to make of these boots with the unassuming looks and the uncompromising fit.

-Make no mistake, Danner’s Crater Rim boots are a hard core option for those who demand a lot out of their boots, Their rugged looks are not just for show and the boots have worn very well even after a number of hikes.
-My pair still look practically new, which bodes well for their longterm health.
-Be warned, the boots do come with a hard core price tag as well.
+Make no mistake, Danner’s Crater Rim boots are a hardcore option for those who demand a lot out of their boots, Their rugged looks are not just for show, and the boots have worn very well even after several hikes.
+My pair still look practically new, which bodes well for their long-term health.
+Be warned, the boots do come with a hardcore price tag as well.

 They also happen to cost less than the Crater Rims.
-That said, this is the first pair of boots I’ve found in years that can actually perform on the same level of those boots and may actually surpass them for long term durability.
-I’ll need to wear them on a few globe trotting adventures to be sure, but at this point I have a really great feeling about that.
+That said, this is the first pair of boots I’ve found in years that can actually perform on the same level as those boots and may actually surpass them for long term durability.
+I’ll need to wear them on a few globe-trotting adventures, to be sure, but at this point, I have a really great feeling about that.

 Just don’t let your initial impressions turn you off to these boots.
 This is definitely a case of not judging a book by its cover.
 Great boots for great adventures!